arunkumard4693-sys/Simple-Udemy-Clone/README.md

 - CSS

 ## How to View
+You can access my simple udemy clone website by[live link]  https://arunkumard4693-sys.github.io/Simple-Udemy-Clone/

 ## Purpose
-This project is created for educational purposes to practice front-end web development skills.
+This project was created as part of my learning journey in front-end web development.

-## Thank You
-Thank you for visiting this project!
+Thank You! for visting this website.
-Your feedback and suggestions are always welcome.

-## Author
-Arunkumar